Surveillance Methodology · Costa Rica · Counter-Surveillance

 Potential Criminal Activity or Stalking

-If surveillance appears related to stalking, domestic violence, or criminal harassment rather than legitimate investigation, contact law enforcement immediately.
-Report specific details—license plates, vehicle descriptions, times and locations of surveillance, any threatening communications or concerning behaviors.
-Obtain restraining order if appropriate.
-Do not attempt to confront or follow the individuals yourself as this creates safety risks.
+If surveillance appears related to stalking or criminal harassment rather than legitimate investigation, contact law enforcement immediately.
+Report specific details: license plates, vehicle descriptions, times and locations of surveillance, and any threatening communications.
+Don't attempt to confront or follow the individuals yourself.
+Document everything in writing and keep a log of sightings with dates, times, and locations.

 Frequently Asked Questions